How to Cite the New American Bible

 Underline the version of the book, but not the word Bible.
 So, for example, in the phrase "The New American Bible is more accurate than many older translations," the phrase "New American" is the only underlined portion.

 Write the complete name without an underline followed by a period and the abbreviated name of the book, chapter and verse the first time you use a parenthetical citation in text.
 Use the MLA Bible abbreviations instead of the whole title of the book such as Num. for Numbers and Deut. for Deuteronomy.
-For example:

 (New American Bible.
 Acts.
 4.34)